Flat Roof Calculator Metal Roofing Flat Roof Deck

 rubber roofing

 Out of 25 or so roofing contractors present, there were about 15 or so questions particular to the installation details.
-7 of them where asked by me!
-Bear in mind that I already knew how to install a rubber roof and attended the event to talk to my salesman, representatives of the metal roofing manufacturer and for free refreshments :)
+7 of them were asked by me!
+Bear in mind that I already knew how to install a rubber roof and attended the event to talk to my salesman, representatives of the metal roofing manufacturer and for free refreshments 🙂

 In any case, each one of those 25 or so roofing contractors, willing to learn a new, and very complicated roofing system, asked an average of 0.3 questions about this system.